-- 1. A summer reading assessment during the week of September 2nd, 2014 - Weighted as one quiz grade Evaluation Criteria: This is an objective, multiple-choice test. - 2.
-Unit 1: This I Believe: The Personal Philosophies of Remarkable Men and Women - One response to reading weighted as a quiz grade Evaluation Criteria: Argument writing Rubric - Original This I Believe Essay weighted as a test grade- Evaluation Criteria: Narrative rubric - 3.
-Unit 2: Antigone - A portfolio of three reader responses (generated through both process writing and on-demand) - o Two weighted as quiz grades Evaluation Criteria: Reading Response Rubric - o One weighted as test grade Evaluation Criteria: Reading Response Rubric - A Persuasive Speech - o Evaluation Criteria: Oral Argument Rubric and Argument Writing Rubric - Weighted as 20% of first quarter grade - 4.
-Unit 3: To Kill a Mockingbird - A short research project - Weighted as one test grade Evaluation Criteria: Research Project Rubric

-- Two longer literary analyses (generated through process writing and on-demand) - o Evaluation Criteria: Argument Writing Rubric - Combined responses weighted as 20% of second quarter grade - 5.
-Other assessments as determined by the teacher These may include, but are not limited to, tests, quizzes, writing assignments, short and long term projects and presentations.
+- 1. Two summer reading tests during the week of September 2nd, 2014 - •Combined score will be weighted as one test grade - Evaluation Criteria: These are objective, multiple-choice tests - 2.
+Unit 1: This I Believe, the Personal Philosophies of Remarkable Men and Women - •One response to reading weighted as a quiz grade Evaluation Criteria: Response to Reading Rubric - Original This I Believe Essay weighted as a test grade- Evaluation Criteria: Narrative rubric - 3.
+Unit 2: Antigone - A portfolio of three reader responses (generated through both process writing and on-demand) - o One weighted as a quiz grade Evaluation Criteria: Argument Writing Rubric - o Two combined to be weighted as test grade Evaluation Criteria: Argument Writing Rubric - •A Persuasive Speech - Evaluation Criteria: Oral Argument Rubric and Argument Writing Rubric - weighted as 20% of first quarter grade - Assessment of outside reading text, Grief Girl - 4.
+Unit 3: To Kill a Mockingbird - A short research project - o Weighted as one test grade Evaluation Criteria: Research Project Rubric - Two longer literary analyses (generated through process writing and on-demand) - One weighted as test grade Evaluation Criteria: Argument Writing Rubric - One weighted as 20% of second quarter grade